ImChriis/ImChriis/README.md

 ## 👨🏻‍💻 About me

-I am a University Professor and Software Ingineer with over three years of experience developing scalable software for both freelance clients and companies.
+I am a University Professor and Software Engineer with over three years of experience developing scalable software for both freelance clients and companies.

 Currently, I teach a wide range of programming courses at the university level including Web Development, Mobile Applications, and Logic & Algorithms while simultaneously leading technical projects as a Software Developer.